kj4tmp/gatorcat/doc/README.md

 GatorCAT provides the following:

-1. [GatorCAT CLI](#gatorcat-cli): a command-line interface executable for common tasks when working with EtherCAT networks, incuding running, scanning, and debugging.
+1. [GatorCAT CLI](#gatorcat-cli): a command-line interface executable for common tasks when working with EtherCAT networks, incuding running and scanning.
+    > Run: automatically operate an EtherCAT network with zero configuration.

+    > Scan: obtain information about the contents of the network.

+    > Debug: (Work in progress) debug issues with your network.
 1. [GatorCAT Module](#gatorcat-module): a zig module for writing applications that interact with EtherCAT networks.

 ## Zig Version